Type 1 Diabetes

 Regenerative Medicine Center of Orthopedics and Other Degenerative Diseases located in Glenview, IL

 In the past, patients with Type 1 Diabetes traditionally had two treatment options: take regular doses of insulin, or control their blood sugar with diet and exercise.
-There may be an alternative method for managing the symptoms..
-Please fill out a medical review form, or call our office in Glenview, Illinois.
+There may be an alternative method for managing the symptoms.
+Please fill out a medical review form, or contact our office in Glenview, Illinois to learn more.

 Type 1 Diabetes Q & A

 What is diabetes?

 When you consume carbohydrates, they’re digested into glucose, which every cell in your body uses to produce energy.
 After glucose enters your bloodstream, insulin moves it out of your blood and into cells.

 When you don’t have enough insulin, or your body can’t use the insulin that’s available, blood sugar increases beyond a healthy level.
 This results in a condition called diabetes.